top of page

 Elevation change: ➚ 1660m gain 180m loss

 From the bus stop at Hirogawara, walk up the road toward the bridge, cross the river and enter the campground where the trailhead is.
 This is also the best place to fill up with free water for the hike.
 After about 2 hours of climbing you'll reach the Shirane Oike mountain hut, this gives you more options if you want to plan a different itinerary.
-After another 2 hours you will reach the ridgeline and start to experience the incredible views of the southern alps.
+After another 2 hours you will reach the ridgeline and start to experience the incredible views of the southern Alps.
 From here it's only another 2 hours to reach the Kitadake Shoulder Hut.
 Depending on your time and the weather, drop some of your gear off here and head up to the peak of Kitadake for the sunset.
 The peak is only 30-40 minutes from the mountain hut.

 kitadake twilght.jpg